 Let’s see what you should take into consideration:

 - The closer your potential property is to your home, the better.
-Your driving distance makes the difference, unless it is in another state and you have to fly there.
+Your driving distance makes the difference unless it is in another state and you have to fly there.

 - The property is desired to be in a walkable neighborhood.
 Perhaps, more than 50% of renters have this preference.

-- Is the property located at the lake front or waterfront?
+- Is the property located at the lakefront or waterfront?
 Great!
 It’s a big plus.
 But it is usually more expensive.

 - Check the crime rate!

 Since I have chosen the State of Florida, I want to show you my old spreadsheet that I have used in 2012 to research the house for purchase in the $200-250K range.
-The spreadsheet contains more items (amenities, specific features like pools, etc.) to pay attention at for comparison with the other properties.
-This method makes the life easier because you can quickly look at the pros and cons of each house.
+The spreadsheet contains more items (amenities, specific features like pools, etc.) to pay attention to for comparison with the other properties.
+This method makes life easier because you can quickly look at the pros and cons of each house.

-I have sorted the properties based on my parameters, and identified about 10 of them that would make sense to visit with my broker.
+I have sorted the properties based on my parameters and identified about 10 of them that would make sense to visit with my broker.

-Unless you are very familiar with the area, I would highly recommend hiring a very knowledgeable real estate agent who has broad knowledge of the location and knows the pros and cons.
+Unless you are very familiar with the area, I would highly recommend hiring a very knowledgeable real estate agent who has a broad knowledge of the location and knows the pros and cons.
 You may find the column in the table where I have assigned the score to each house based on location.

 2. Budget the Purchase and Landlord Expenses